Memorial Volunteers Frequently Asked Questions

 Q: Where can I volunteer at Memorial?

 A: We have over 40 service areas available, so there are a wide variety of options.
 We ask that you list your top three choices on your application; you will be assigned to a service area once you are processed and cleared.
-Due to the high popularity of some service areas, and the limited amount of ambassador shifts available, you may need to volunteer in your second or third choice service area.
+Due to the high popularity of some service areas, and the limited amount of volunteer shifts available, you may need to volunteer in your second or third choice service area.
 College students in particular sometimes change service areas after one semester, so spots do occasionally open in various service areas.

 Q: I have a bright 12 year old son who wants to be a doctor.
 How can he become a volunteer at Memorial?

-A: Currently we are only able to onboard 18 year old and older ambassadors.
+A: Currently we are only able to onboard 18 year old and older volunteers.
 However, high school students between the ages of 15 – 18 can inquire about attending Mini Medical University for Teens, a wonderful one of a kind learning experience for high school students that also opens the door to volunteering at Memorial.

 Q: I am a college student and need to complete some volunteer hours for my resume or application for grad school.
 Will you write me a letter of recommendation?

-A: We will happily write you a letter of recommendation after you complete the minimum 50 hours of volunteer time provided you have been a reliable, courteous, and friendly ambassador.
+A: We will happily write you a letter of recommendation after you complete the minimum 50 hours of volunteer time provided you have been a reliable, courteous, and friendly volunteer.
 We are not able to write letters of recommendation until you have at least completed 50 hours of service.

 Q: I need service hours for school; can I do them at Memorial?

-A: If you are 18 or older you are welcome to attend New Ambassador Orientation to get started with the process.
+A: If you are 18 or older you are welcome to attend New volunteer Orientation to get started with the process.
 If you are between the ages of 15-17, you must first complete Mini Medical University for Teens (offered in the summer) and then interview for an opportunity to volunteer at Memorial.
-We are happy to sign off on ambassador service hours you have completed at Memorial.
+We are happy to sign off on volunteer service hours you have completed at Memorial.

 Q: Can I get a copy of my time sheets or some sort of record of when I volunteer?